KnowledgeForwardSolutions/DbC.Net/README.md

 - FormatExceptionFactory - an instance of [FormatExceptionFactory](#formatexceptionfactory)
 that does not use any value transforms.

+- InvalidOperationExceptionFactory - an instance of [InvalidOperationExceptionFactory](#invalidoperationexceptionfactory)
+that does not use any value transforms.

 - SecureArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
 that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').

 - SecureArgumentOutOfRangeExceptionFactory - an instance of [ArgumentOutOfRangeExceptionFactory](#argumentoutofrangeexceptionfactory)
+that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').

+- SecureInvalidOperationExceptionFactory - an instance of [InvalidOperationExceptionFactory](#invalidoperationexceptionfactory)
 that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').